UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC IAS Syllabus 2026

-The UPSC Prelims exam serves as the initial qualifying stage, designed to shortlist candidates for the Mains.
-To qualify, candidates must score at least 33% in the aptitude paper and clear the category-specific cut-off marks set by the commission.
-The UPSC Exam Pattern 2026 for the Prelims is bifurcated into two papers: General Studies (GS) and the Civil Services Aptitude Test (CSAT).
+The UPSC Prelims serves as the initial screening stage and is qualifying in nature.
+To advance to the Mains, candidates must score above the prescribed cut-off and meet the 33% qualifying threshold in the aptitude paper.
+The UPSC Exam Pattern 2026 for the Prelims is divided into two primary sections: General Studies (GS) and the Civil Services Aptitude Test (CSAT).

 UPSC CSE 2026 Prelims Exam Pattern

-Before diving into the extensive UPSC syllabus, candidates should thoroughly analyze the exam pattern and marking scheme to align their study plan with the commission's requirements.
+Before diving into the extensive UPSC syllabus, it is essential for candidates to thoroughly understand the exam structure and the associated marking scheme.

 UPSC Prelims 2026 Exam Pattern